Co-Director, Gender, Sexuality and Women's Studies

 Research and Teaching:

-As a sociologist with a position in Women's Studies, my primary research and teaching interests are in contemporary issues of gender, with a specific focus on the family.
+As a sociologist with a position in Gender, Sexuality & Women's Studies, my primary research and teaching interests are in contemporary issues of gender, with a specific focus on the family.
 I am currently writing a book on how parents and teenagers negotiate teens' adolescence and have published several papers on this topic.
 I have written on the topics of divorce and domestic violence and also have a strong interest in the area of "carework".
-Along with several others, I am a founding member of the Carework Network, a network of researchers, policy makers, and practitioners who are concerned with promoting research and policy on carework.
+Along with several others, I was a founding member of the Carework Network, a network of researchers, policy makers, and practitioners who are concerned with promoting research and policy on carework.
 I teach a senior thesis seminar in Women's Studies and a course called Contemporary Feminist Thought, which examines feminist thought from a global, as well as a U.S. perspective.